kode4food/welsh/README.md

 `all(...promises)` - Creates a new Promise or Deferred whose eventually fulfilled value will be an Array containing the fulfilled results of each provided Promise or Deferred.

-`race(...promises)` - Creates a new Promise or Deferred whose eventually fulfilled value will be the whichver provided Promise or Deferred is resolved first.
+`race(...promises)` - Creates a new Promise or Deferred whose eventually fulfilled value will be whichever provided Promise or Deferred is resolved first.

+`lazy(executor:Function)` - Constructs a 'lazy' Promise or Deferred where the Executor callback is not invoked until the first `then()`, `catch()`, or `finally()` is provided.

+`fromNode(nodeFunc:Function)` - Converts a Node-style Function that accepts a callback to one that instead returns a Promise or Deferred.

 For example: